matriax/Babylon3D/READ_BEFORE_POST_AN_ISSUE.md

 When [create a new issue](https://github.com/matriax/Babylon3D/issues/new) try to be all clear as possible and include the maximun information possible, bug or feature request.

+Please label the thread with the options you can find in the right side.
+Make the developer life more easy.

 ***

 Found a Bug?